 “The Titan Prometheus wanted to give mankind equal footing with the gods and for that, he was cast from Olympus.
 Well, my friends, the time has finally come for his return”.

-In the movie, Prometheus is the name of the spaceship that transports humans to their alien Enginneers.
+In the movie, Prometheus is the name of the spaceship that transports humans to their alien Engineers.
 It symbolically represents humans using the “fire” (knowledge) that was given to them to ascend back to godhood (their alien creators) by their own means.
-This metaphor of spiritual initiation is reminiscent to the many mythological stories found throughout History that hide a similar esoteric meaning.
+This metaphor of spiritual initiation is reminiscent of the many mythological stories found throughout History that hide a similar esoteric meaning.

 However, Mystery Schools believe that illumination is not given to all, but only to a chosen few and this is aptly reflected in Prometheus.
 In the movie, all of the people who were on board for selfish, monetary or insincere purposes died.
 Only the one that was there for the truth and with a strong spiritual faith survived.
 This type of narrative is on-par with allegorical stories of spiritual illumination stating that only the true of heart will reach that higher state of being.